Voters with Disabilities

 As a voter with a disability, you can request a reasonable accommodation or assistance to vote.
 The Office of the Secretary of State is committed to ensuring accessibility at voting centers, and that you have the opportunity to vote privately and independently.

 Voting centers must meet all of the Americans with Disabilities Act (ADA) requirements.
 View the ADA checklist for voting centers for more information.

 To request a reasonable accommodation or assistance, contact your county elections department.

-Accessible formats of the voters' pamphlet are available online.
-If you wish to join the subscription list to recieve a copy on CD or USB drive of the Voters' Pamphlet, please contact the voter hotline at (800) 448-4881 or email email@example.com.
+Accessible formats of the state Voters' Pamphlet are available online at vote.wa.gov.
+Audio CDs or large print versions are also available upon subscription.
+To subscribe, call the voter hotline at (800) 448-4881 or email firstname.lastname@example.org.
 Provide your preferred format, name, telephone number, and mailing address.

 Accessible voting units

 Accessible voting units (AVUs) are available starting 18 days before Election Day, until 8 p.m. on Election Day.
 For specific dates that AVU voting is available at your county elections department, see voter Dates and Deadlines.
 Every county must have at least one AVU at each voting center.
 AVUs must be wheelchair-accessible and screened from other voters to maintain privacy.

 An AVU presents your ballot on a monitor.
 You select choices by touching the screen, using a select wheel, or by using a tool.
 You can use headphones to listen to the text and prompts on your ballot.
 Most machines can also be fitted with sip-and-puff tools.